 Before you start to take it

 Tell your doctor or pharmacist if you have any allergies to any other medicines, foods,

 Tell your doctor or pharmacist if you have or have had any of the following medical

-you have hepatitis B or C and are being treated with a combination of antiretroviral
+you have hepatitis B or C, and are being treated with a combination of antiretroviral

 haemophilia, as there have been reports of increased bleeding in patients with haemophilia

 Your doctor or pharmacist can discuss the risks and benefits involved.

-If you have not told your doctor or pharmacist about any of the above, tell them before you take Norvir.
+If you have not told your doctor or pharmacist about any of the above, tell him or

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any

 that you buy without a prescription from your pharmacy, supermarket or health food

-If Norvir is taken in combination with other antiretroviral medicines, it is important that you also carefully read the leaflets
+If Norvir is taken in combination with other antiviral medicines, it is important

-that are provided with these other medicines.
-There may be additional information in those leaflets about situations when
+They may include additional information in those leaflets about situations when Norvir

-doctor or pharmacist.
+please ask your doctor or pharmacist.

 Some medicines and Norvir may interfere with each other.
 These include:

 digoxin (used to correct irregular heartbeats);

 dihydroergotamine, ergotamine (used to treat migraine headache);